girobusan/mmds/docs/getting_started.en.md

 Then you may press the `view` button to switch back to view mode.
 If file was edited, but wasn't saved, you'll see a warning.

 Save button is on the tools panel of the editor, it has a floppy disk icon.
-For now, you may need to reload page after saving.
+You _may_ need to reload page after saving.

 ### Settings
 The best way to add user settings is by creating `settings.json` file near the `index.html`.
 For detailed instructions on settings, go [there](settings.en.md).